Skip to content

 paIgnoreNotificationCodes array of integers List of notification codes that should be ignored during passive authentication (PA).
 See the full list of available notification codes by the link: eLDS_ParsingNotificationCodes enumeration.

-After the Web Service is set up, you need to configure the Document Reader Mobile SDK.
-Refer to the Mobile SDK section for instructions on how to do that.
+After the Web Service is set up, you need to configure the client side.
+Refer to the Mobile SDK or Web Components for instructions on how to do that.

 Example